oddmaw/GestFlow/README.md

 ### 1. Prerequisites

 *   **Java Development Kit (JDK):** Make sure you have Java 11 or higher installed on your system.
-You can download it from [Oracle's website](https://www.oracle.com/java/technologies/downloads/) or use an OpenJDK distribution.
+You can download it from [Oracle's website](https://www.oracle.com/java/technologies/downloads/).
 *   **MySQL Database:** You need to have MySQL server installed and running.
 You can download it from the [MySQL website](https://dev.mysql.com/downloads/mysql/).

 ### 2. Clone the Repository